JustDj-Git/Iconizer/README.md

-# 🎨  Iconizer - Icon Extraction & Folder Customization Tool 🚀
+# 🎨  Iconizer - Icon Extraction & Folder Skinner 🚀

 <p align="center">
   <img src="images/main.png" alt="Iconizer Main Icon"/>
 </p>
+Iconizer is a lightweight PowerShell tool designed to extract icons from .exe files and assigning custom icons files to folders — with zero installation, configuration, or leftover traces.

+The core idea is simplicity and portability: just run the script from anywhere and get immediate results.
+No dependencies, no setup — just clean PowerShell and native Windows functionality.

 The script consists of two parts.
 The first part, **`pull`**, involves extracting icons from executable files (`.exe`) and saving them in different formats.
 The second part, **`apply`**, customizes folder icons by locating `.exe` or `.ico` files and creating a `desktop.ini` file with the required settings to display an icon on a folder, making both tools useful for developers and users who need efficient icon management solutions.